Winnipeg Wolfpack

-The Winnipeg Wolfpack are a women's football club.
+The Winnipeg Wolfpack are a women's football club that were formerly members of the Western Women's Canadian Football League (WWCFL).
 The Wolfpack are based in Winnipeg, Manitoba.

 Team history

 The Wolfpack were loosely organized for a number of years before the formulation of the WWCFL in 2011.
 Playing out of Nomads Field and affiliated with the Nomads Football Club, where a number of the women coached boys teams, the Wolfpack (at the time stylized as "Wolf Pack") would occasionally travel to Alberta to compete against the Edmonton Storm, Calgary Rockies, and Lethbridge Steel; those three teams together formed the Alberta Female Football League in 2011, the first move to establish stronger organization for women's football in western Canada.
 With the establishment of the WWCFL in 2011, the club formally established the North Winnipeg Nomads Wolf Pack to compete in the new league's Prairie Conference along with their crosstown rivals, the Manitoba Fearless, and new teams in Regina and Saskatoon.
 The team was coached by Richard Dudeck and former Winnipeg Blue Bombers Mike Hameluck and Glen Schapansky.

 Winnipeg was winless in the WWCFL's inaugural season, dropping both of its games against the Fearless.
 The team opted to forfeit its first-round playoff match against the Saskatoon Valkyries, having lost the regular season match-up by a score of 78–6.
 However, the Wolfpack quickly improved and consistently got the best of their local rivals over the next six seasons, finishing below Manitoba in the standings only once.
 They lost their first playoff match, against the Regina Riot, in 2012.
 Although the Wolfpack went undefeated against the Fearless for three-straight seasons from 2013 to 2015, they found themselves unable to advance past either Regina or Saskatoon in the playoffs as those two teams captured each season's WWCFL Championship.

-A bright spot for the Wolfpack was the play of young players like, Alexa Matwyczuk, who quit the wolfpack in the 2013 season and did not play that year.
-Was one of three members of the club named to the Canadian national team ahead of the 2013 IFAF Women's World Championship, and Breanne Ward, one of five members of the Wolfpack who joined Team Canada in 2017.
+A bright spot for the Wolfpack was the play of young players like, Alexa Matwyczuk, who was one of three members of the club named to the Canadian national team ahead of the 2013 IFAF Women's World Championship, and Breanne Ward, one of five members of the Wolfpack who joined Team Canada in 2017.

 The Wolfpack hosted the WWCFL Championship in 2015 at IG Field.
 In the game, the Riot won their first WWCFL title, defeating the Storm by a score of 53–6.

-The Wolfpack have struggled in recent years, failing to win a game in four straight seasons as the Fearless gained the upper hand in the local rivalry, even advancing to the WWCFL Championship Final for the first time in 2022.
+The Wolfpack struggled after 2016, and the team failed to win a game in four straight seasons as the Fearless gained the upper hand in the local rivalry, even advancing to the WWCFL Championship Final for the first time in 2022.
 The Wolfpack paused operations ahead of the 2024 WWCFL season.
+However, that summer the Wolfpack hosted a "Friendship Bowl" featuring invitational teams from Canada and the United States.
+The pause in WWCFL play led to many of the Wolfpack's players joining the Fearless starting in the 2025 season.
+In 2026, the Wolfpack confirmed that it had ended its affiliation with the WWCFL.